Perceptron: History

 Rosenblatt described the details of the perceptron in a 1958 paper.
-His organization of a perceptron is constructed of three kinds of cells ("units"): AI, AII, R, which stand for "projection", "association" and "response".
+His organization of a perceptron is constructed of three kinds of cells ("units"): S, A, R, which stand for "sensory", "association" and "response".
 He presented at the first international symposium on AI, Mechanisation of Thought Processes, which took place in 1958 November.

 Rosenblatt's project was funded under Contract Nonr-401(40) "Cognitive Systems Research Program", which lasted from 1959 to 1970, and Contract Nonr-2381(00) "Project PARA" ("PARA" means "Perceiving and Recognition Automata"), which lasted from 1957 to 1963.

 In 1959, the Institute for Defense Analysis awarded his group a $10,000 contract.
 By September 1961, the ONR awarded further $153,000 worth of contracts, with $108,000 committed for 1962.

 The ONR research manager, Marvin Denicoff, stated that ONR, instead of ARPA, funded the Perceptron project, because the project was unlikely to produce technological results in the near or medium term.
 Funding from ARPA go up to the order of millions dollars, while from ONR are on the order of 10,000 dollars.
 Meanwhile, the head of IPTO at ARPA, J.C.R.
 Licklider, was interested in 'self-organizing', 'adaptive' and other biologically-inspired methods in the 1950s; but by the mid-1960s he was openly critical of these, including the perceptron.
 Instead he strongly favored the logical AI approach of Simon and Newell.